 Is the LDV T60 expensive to insure compared to other utes?

 The LDV T60 is generally cheaper to insure than the Toyota Hilux or Ford Ranger due to its lower purchase price.
-However, insurance premiums also depend on factors like parts availability, repair costs, and claims history.
+However, premiums also depend on factors like parts availability, repair costs, and claims history.
 Comparing estimates from multiple providers is the best way to find competitive rates.

 Should I get agreed value or market value for my LDV?